 This is a really important step because there are thousands of agencies in the world that “say” they will help with the Google Ad Grant, but there are only a few dozen that are actually certified.
-It’s really important to be certified because the Google Ad Grant is very, very different from normal Google ads.
-There are a whole host of compliance rules, which you may have heard of, that are associated with the Google Ad Grant, and so we often see situations where if a new agency is taking over a Google Ad Grant account and they’re not fully up to speed with all of the rules, the rules won’t all be followed and the ad grant will get suspended.
-Then it becomes this painful process to go and talk to Google and get it reactivated and get everything fixed, which you can avoid that whole issue just by going with someone who knows what they’re doing in the first place.
+It’s really important to be certified because the Google Ad Grant is very different from normal Google Ads.
+There are a host of compliance rules associated with the grant.
+We often see situations where a new agency takes over the Google Ad Grant account and the account gets suspended because the agency was not up to speed with Google’s requirements.
+Once suspended, it can be a painful process to get the account in compliance and reactivated.
+It is an issue best avoided entirely by hiring an agency certified by Google.

-Another thing to look for is the pricing model.
-Pricing varies wildly in terms of what folks charge.
-So it’s worth doing your homework and investigating to see what’s out there.
-I would say that most of the time charging a set-up fee would not be the standard market practice, so you probably want to take a look and see if the agency that you’re talking to does charge a set-up fee.
-More normally, that’s not the process.
-Most agencies will help you get the Google Ad Grant for free if you don’t yet have it.
-They’ll walk you through that application process and get you all approved for free.
+Another thing to evaluate is the pricing model.
+Because what agencies charge can vary wildly, it’s worth doing your homework and investigating to make comparisons.
+Charging a set-up fee is not standard market practice, so find out if the agency you’re considering charges a set-up fee.
+Most agencies will walk you through the application process and procure the Google Ad Grant on your behalf at no charge.
 It’s kind of a reverse set-up fee.
-They do work for you at the beginning.
-That’s a good thing to look for because it lets you vet them out while you’re still in the set-up process and haven’t yet paid anything.
+They do work for you on the front end.
+Again, this is a good thing to look for because it lets you vet agencies while you’re still in the set-up process and haven’t yet paid anything.

-Another interesting thing to look at is the case studies that they have with organizations that are similar to yours.
-Many different nonprofits are similar based on their industry, and often the lessons learned from other clients will be immediately applicable to your account and help you get started that much faster.
-Most agencies will list case studies on their website, and you can just sort them often to see if it’s an organization that works with animals or an organization that works with children and then filter based on those categories and then see the other organizations that this agency works with.
+Another interesting thing to research when selecting an agency is their case studies with organizations similar to yours.
+Most agencies will list case studies on their website.
+Many different nonprofits are similar based on their industry, and often the lessons learned from other clients will be immediately applicable to your account.
+This experience helps your account get started much faster.
+Sort through their case studies to see what types of organizations the agency works with and then filter to see which organizations are similar to your own.

-The final thing to check is just reviews, which I know is sort of obvious.
-Good places to look are Google reviews, Facebook reviews, or other sources – those are probably the two main ones – and see which of their clients are willing to put their names out there and publicly say we recommend this agency and we’re really appreciative of the work they’ve done.
-If they don’t have a lot of reviews, it’s probably worth wondering why and maybe it’s because they don’t have that many clients that do the Google Ad Grant or maybe some other reason.
-That’s just a good thing to check.
+Another key factor when making your decision should be agency reviews.
+A good place to start is by looking for Google reviews and Facebook reviews.
+See which of their clients are willing to put their names out there and publicly say that they recommend the agency and are appreciative of the work they’ve done.
+If they don’t have a lot of reviews, it’s worth wondering why.
+Maybe it’s because they don’t manage the Google Ad Grant for many clients or it could be another reason.

-I would say the final thing, which has been interesting to hear about, would just be response time.
-If you reach out to an organization and you email them – are they emailing you back in the same day?.
+Finally, what is the agency’s response time?
+When you email an agency, are they emailing you back on the same day?
 Or does it take multiple days?
 Do they email you back at all?
-We’ve heard lots of interesting stories of messages being sent and just disappearing into black holes, and it’s unclear if they were ever received.
-If you book a call with an organization, are they calling you right at the time that was specified or are they calling late?
-These are a few tips to keep in mind as you get a sense of the professionalism of the agency and what type of quality service they’re willing to provide.
+We’ve heard lots of interesting stories of messages being sent and disappearing into black holes.
+Similarly, when booking a call with an organization, are they calling you at the time specified, or are they calling late?
+This is important to keep in mind and helps you get a sense of the professionalism of the agency and the quality of the service they’re willing to provide.